Finalizing

 While working with content blocks, you can comment directly on specific portions of the text.

-All users associated with a model, such as model developers and model validators, will see a notification that a comment has been posted in their Recent Activity feed, accessible via the Dashboard.
+All users associated with a record, such as developers and validators, will see a notification that a comment has been posted in their Recent Activity feed, accessible via the Dashboard.

-Have a question about the model?
-Collaborate with your developer right in the model documentation:
+Have a question about the record?
+Collaborate with your developer right in the documentation:

 1. In any text block or test description, select the portion of text you want to comment on, then click the button that appears.